-On June 20, 1997, Batman & Robin opened in theaters, and like all of the other Batman films that came before (except maybe Batman Returns, which was successful, but it was also a Batman movie in which The Penguin bites someone’s nose off and says when meeting Catwoman for the first time, “Just the pussy I’ve been looking for,” so it was just a little too freaky and a lot less family-friendly than expected), it was expected to be another successful and beloved box-office hit.
-Instead, it was a box-office disappointment that was reviled by both critics and audiences, and George Clooney has been apologizing for it ever since.
+On June 20, 1997, Batman & Robin opened in theaters, and like all of the other Batman films that came before, it was expected to be another successful and beloved box-office hit.
+(Batman Returns was successful, but it was also a Batman movie in which The Penguin bites someone’s nose off and says to Catwoman when meeting her for the first time, “Just the pussy I’ve been looking for,” so it was a little too freaky and a lot less family-friendly for most audiences) Instead, it was a box-office disappointment that was reviled by both critics and audiences, and George Clooney has been apologizing for it ever since.

 After Christopher Nolan grabbed Hollywood’s attention with Memento and impressed Warner Bros. with Insomnia, the studio approached him with the possibility of rebooting the Batman franchise with a darker and more realistic approach that would be the complete opposite of everything done by Joel Schumacher.
 The result (which opened to critical acclaim and box-office success while also inspiring Hollywood to reboot nearly everything from James Bond to Robin Hood to Planet Of The Apes) was Batman Begins.